listen

 Backend code to push messages

-// Connect to the internal push port via socket
+// Establish a socket connection to the internal push port

 $client = stream_socket_client('tcp://127.0.0.1:5678', $errno, $errmsg, 1);

-// Data to be pushed, including the uid field, indicating the uid to which the data should be pushed
+// Data to be pushed, includes uid field, indicating which uid to push to

 $data = array('uid'=>'uid1', 'percent'=>'88%');

-// Send data, note that port 5678 is the Text protocol port, which requires adding a newline character at the end of the data
+// Send data, note that port 5678 is for the Text protocol, which requires a newline at the end of the data

 fwrite($client, json_encode($data)."\n");